ksator/continuous-integration-with-python/README.md

 ```
 sudo pip install pytest pytest-cov coveralls
 ```
-Actually, coveralls installation is not required locally. it is used by Travis CI  to push coverage report to the Coveralls service.
+Actually, coveralls installation is not required locally.
+It is used by Travis CI  to push coverage report to the Coveralls service.

 ### Travis CI:
-to test with Travis CI, you need a github account.
+To test with Travis CI, you need a github account.
 Github supports webhook with Travis CI.
 Travis CI runs tests every time you push to your GitHub repository.